Are you paying too much in credit card interest and looking for a money-saving option? If so, then a balance transfer may be the answer for you.

 Longest 0% Intro APR: Citi Simplicity Card | Apply Now

-If you're looking for a card with no balance transfer fees and a low APR, then the Barclaycard Ring Mastercard is the perfect selection for you.
-This card doesn't offer a 0% intro APR as the two cards above do, however it has no balance transfer fee and offers a low 8% variable APR on balance transfers and purchases.
+If you're looking for a card with no balance transfer fees, the Barclaycard Ring Mastercard – 1% Back on Balance Transfers is the perfect selection for you.
+Not only will you pay no balance transfer fees ever, but you'll also earn 1% back in statement credit on the amount of balance transfers completed within the first 60 days of account opening.
+Yes, you read that correctly — you'll earn rewards for completing a balance transfer!
+Although this card doesn't offer a 0% intro APR as the two cards above do, it has no balance transfer fee and offers a low 8% variable APR on balance transfers and purchases.
 The Barclaycard Ring Mastercard also has no annual fee and even allows you to decide the the type of benefits you'll receive from the card.

 Want more options?
 Use our balance transfer calculator to help you figure out which card makes the most sense for your particular situation.
 You can find the calculator on the right side of this page.